Sonnie Trotter: Personal

 He currently works at Elevation Place in Canmore, Alberta.
-He lives in Canmore with his wife and son.
+He lives in Canmore with his wife, daughter and son.

 Filmography

 'Trotter has been featured in three award-winning films.
 "The Cobra Crack", won the best short film at the BIMFF in 2006.
 "If you're not falling" won Best Short Film at BIMFF in 2008 and "First Ascent" is the winner of multiple awards.
 Trotter is also prominently featured in the opening scenes of the hit motion picture 'The Twilight Saga: Breaking Dawn - Part 2' being chased by Bella while free soloing."